jaydinandrews/llama-16/docs/isa.md

 ### Halt Instruction
 #### Halt - `hlt`
-The halt instruction is used to set the machine into a halted state: that is, not actively interpretting program instructions.
+The halt instruction is used to set the machine into a halted state: that is, not actively interpreting program instructions.
-> In the current state of the developmeney, it is not possible for user programs to intentionally raise an error and then halt.
+> In the current state of the development, it is not possible for user programs to intentionally raise an error and then halt.
 A user program using the halt instruction will cause the emulator to exit with an "exited normally" status.

 ## Variable Directives
 Variable directives allow a program to store values in memory before runtime.
 For example, these directives can be used to store initial values of variables or text prompts to be printed to the user.
 These directives **must** be labeled when they are declared.
 This allows programs to directly reference the label pointing to the data instead of the data itself.
 See rules on the valid labels in the [Syntax](#label-field) section of the ISA.